-Mortimer’s Christmas Manger, by Karma Wilson, is hands-down my favourite Christmas story.
+Mortimer’s Christmas Manger, by Karma Wilson, is hands-down my favorite Christmas story.
 Ever.
 It starts with little Mortimer mouse searching for a better place to live than his dark and dreary hole in the wall.
-He finds a nativity scene set up, and decides to move right in, dragging all the little statues away each day so he can sleep on the little bed.
+He finds a nativity scene set up and decides to move right in, dragging all the little statues away each day so he can sleep on the little bed.

 But Mortimer is in for a surprise when he hears the Christmas story and finds out that there was no room for baby Jesus.
 He feels quite remorseful and gives up his new home to the baby Jesus statue he’s been kicking out of the manger.

 Wilson writes, “Mortimer sniffed.
 Mortimer snuffled.
 A tear rolled down his furry cheek.
 “There was no room for you in the inn.
 But I know where there is room,” he said.
 (Try reading that without getting a little choked up yourself!)

 But then Mortimer is in for a big surprise when his prayer for a new home is answered by something absolutely unbelievable…and hilarious.
 I won’t tell you what it is because you have to experience the surprise for yourself!

 I would recommend this book for everyone because it is so cute and hilarious and meaningful, but probably mostly for ages 3-8.

 You can find this book, “Mortimer’s Christmas Manger” on Amazon or at your local library!